kumavis/voxel-lerna/packages/voxel-debris/readme.markdown

 in the game world in milliseconds.
 A timeout will be chosen uniformly randomly between start and end.
 When `opts.expire` is a number, its value will be used for both start and end.

+`opts.power` influcences the velocity of the debris.
+Default value: 1.

 ## explode(pos)